Ted Nugent - ShutUp&Jam! (2014) Jul 20, 2014 12:53:36 GMT -5

 In a word, no.

 Ted Nugent released some of the best Hard Rock of the 1970's.
 His self titled album from 1975 is an absolute classic, and the follow up albums Free For All, Cat Scratch Fever, and Weekend Warriors were all very, very good.
 Ted even put out some great songs in the 80's.
 No great albums, unfortunately, but on each of his releases in the 80's there were at least two or three top notch songs, and rarely anything truly bad.
-Well, none of those album had more than one or two naff tracks.
-Ted even release an inspired album of outrageously energetic mayhem in 2002 called Craveman.
+Well, none of those albums had more than one or two naff tracks.
+Ted even released an inspired album of outrageously energetic mayhem in 2002 called Craveman.
 But even that album was inconsistent and featured a couple lunkheaded clunkers.
 It's follow up, Love Grenade, was even more inconsistent, and failed to feature songs of equal quality to the highlights on Craveman.

 So what's wrong with ShutUp&Jam!?